AUBioInformatics22/MuscularDogstrophy/STEP_2.md

 For one sample (0001), we determined percent mapped for the whole genome before extracting the sequences that mapped to the X chromosome.
 We then determined the percent mapped for just the X chromosome.
 For the whole genome, 74.81% mapped, and for the X chromosome, 87.05% mapped.

-#### Visualizing coverage and percent mapped

-_These scripts are still running, so we don't have all the values yet to make the graphs.
-Once we make the graphs it will be easier to compare sequences and their quality at different stages of processing.__

 ### Figures

 <img src="analysis/0_figures/2_coverage.png"  alt="Coverage Bar Graph">